aDotInTheVoid/boxcars/docs/report/report.md

 }
 ```

-`CownPtr` is kept as it's own type, as it's useful for both `boxcars::Cown` and
+`CownPtr` is kept as its own type, as it's useful for both `boxcars::Cown` and
 `boxcars::AcquiredCown`.
 It must be marked as `#[repr(transparent)]` to ensure
 it is treated like a pointer at an ABI level [@rust_reference].